LynneMcGrail/Portfolio-Project-2-HarryPotter-Quiz/README.md

 # PORTFOLIO PROJECT - 2 JAVASCRIPT #

-# Harry Potter Quiz #
+# Harry Potter Quiz

-### Goals for this project
+## Purpose
-This Harry Potter Quiz is an interactive online quiz designed for users who would like to test their knowledge of the Harry Potter universe, in a fun way and a means to calculate the final score and compare it on the leaderboard of highscores, a.k.a The Hogwarts House Cup.
-My target audience is Harry Potter fans and their friends and family.
-This covers a large part of the population.
-The target demographic is incredibly mixed, as Harry Potter is enjoyed by people of all ages and genders.
+A Quiz is an intellectual game where the user's knowledge is tested in both a challenging and entertaining way, with feedback on each answer (correct or incorrect) and joining the leaderboard on completion.

 * [Here is a link to the live site - Harry Potter Quiz](https://lynnemcgrail.github.io/Portfolio-Project-2-HarryPotter-Quiz/)